 The voting members of HEMC consist of two representatives from each of the six hospital regions designated by their respective regional preparedness committees.

 Additional projects that we continue to work on:

 - Situational Awareness

 - Long Term Care Preparedness

-- Enhancements of the Virginia Healthcare Alerting and Status System (VHASS)
+- Enhancements to the Virginia Healthcare Alerting and Status System (VHASS)

 Virginia Hospital Alerting and Status System

 Using resources available through the ASPR grant, VHHA has worked with VDH to develop the Virginia Hospital Alerting and Status System (VHASS), a premier web-based tool to aid in real-time information sharing during a public health emergency.
 VHHA encourages all individuals at its member facilities with responsibility for emergency preparedness to register on the site www.vhha-mci.org.
 Registration allows participating members to report and share information on emergency operations.
-Clinical status, facility demographics, bed availability, diversion status and the availability of Hospital WebEOC are just a few of the functions built into the system.
-The Hospital WebEOC page provides statewide and regional event tracking boards, resource status and request boards, helicopter EMS information for air transport services, mapping, healthcare facility status and other critical information for incident monitoring and response.
-VHASS also includes emergency messaging and alerting capabilities, a Patient Tracking System that ties directly to Virginia’s 2-1-1 System Call Centers, resource allocation information and a document library.
+Clinical status, facility demographics, bed availability, diversion status GIS mapping, and the availability of message boards are just a few of the functions built into the system.
+VHASS also includes emergency messaging and alerting capabilities, a Patient Tracking System that ties directly to Virginia’s 2-1-1 System Call Centers, resource allocation information, and a document library.